surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 <img src="./images/survey-creator-question-types.png" alt="Survey Creator - Question types dropdown" width="100%">

 If you switch between non-interchangeable question types, the question configuration may be lost.
 Use Undo and Redo buttons to roll back or reinstate the previous configuration.
-To revert to old behavior (limit the list to interchangeable types only), use the following code:
+Alternatively, you can revert to old behavior.
+Use the following code to limit the list to interchangeable types only:

 ```js
 SurveyCreator.settings.questionConvertMode = 1;